laravel-json-api/docs/1.0/responses/errors.md

     ->withPointers(fn($key) => "/foo/{$key}");
 ```

-## Error Handling
+## Error Rendering

 As described in the [installation instructions](../getting-started/#exception-handler),
-the following should have been added to your application's exception handler:
+the following should have been added to the `register` method on your
+application's exception handler:

 ```php
 class Handler extends ExceptionHandler